wangdi4/llvm/opencl-intel/doc/kernel_debugging.rst

           NULL,
           NULL);

-.. note:: The OpenCL kernel code must exist in a text file, separate from the host code.
-Debugging OpenCL code that appears only in a string embedded in the host application is not supported.
+NOTE: The OpenCL(TM) kernel code must exist in a text file that is separate from the host code.
+Debugging OpenCL(TM) code that appears only in a string embedded in the host application is not supported.

-Instead of passing ``-s`` option to specify a path to an OpenCL source file one of the follow approaches can be used:
+Instead of passing the ``-s`` option to specify a path to an OpenCL(TM) source file, one of the follow approaches can be used:

-* Use Intel Offline Compiler (IOC).
+* Use an Intel(R) SDK for OpenCL(TM) - offline compiler
-  Using Intel Offline Compiler it is not needed to specify ``-s`` option, the path to an OpenCL source file is defined by ``-input`` option.
+  Specifying the ``-s`` option is not needed, as the path to an OpenCL(TM) source file is defined by the ``-input`` option.

   ::

     ioc -cmd=build -input=kernel.cl '-bo=-g'

-* Pass to ``clCreateProgramWithSource`` a string with one or more ``#include`` directives.
-In the case paths to included files will be detected automatically.
+* Pass a string with one or more ``#include`` directives to ``clCreateProgramWithSource``.
+  In this instance the paths to included files are detected automatically.

   ::